josephhaaga/todos/ideas.md

 Add current TODO to a status bar on zsh?

-Use `tabulate` library to ensure that tags print in a constent place (hard to read currently)

 lowercase all tags and convert spaces into dashes (to standardize tags)
     * we probably need a utils module for this function, as well as printing, formatting, etc.

-If I'm only working on one task, then `todo complete` should automatically complete that task without having to pass in an ID

 # Features